Tinkerforge/doc/source/Hardware/Bricklets/Voltage.rst

    :scale: 100 %
    :alt: Master Brick with connected Voltage Bricklet and Battery
    :align: center
+   :target: ../../_images/Bricklets/current12_brickv.jpg

+If you connect the Brick to the PC over USB, you should see a tab named "Voltage" in the Brick Viewer after you pressed "connect", select this tab.
-After installing our software (Brickd, Brickv) you can see the connected Voltage Bricklet in the Brickv.
+If everything went as expected you can now see the exact voltage in volt and a graph that shows the voltage over time.

 .. image:: /Images/Bricklets/voltage_brickv.jpg
    :scale: 100 %
    :alt: Brickv view of the Voltage Bricklet
    :align: center

-Click on the Voltage tab and see how the measured values change dependend on the applied voltage.
+   :target: ../../_images/Bricklets/voltage_brickv.jpg

+In our test we have connected the battery not from beginning.
+You can see the rising voltage after connecting the battery in the graph.

-You can now go on with writing your own application.
+After this you can go on with writing your own application.
 See :ref:`Interface and Coding <voltage_programming_interfaces>` section for the API of the Voltage Bricklet and examples in your programming language.

 .. _voltage_programming_interfaces: